jekylltools/jekyll-redirect-layout/README.md

 ## Usage

-A redirect is Jekyll page which redirects the browser to a new location.
-Redirect files are added to the `_redirects` folder.
-We configure each redirect with front-matter variables.
+A redirect is a Jekyll page which redirects the browser to a new location.
+Redirect files are added to the `_redirects` folder and use the redirect layout by default.

+Configure each redirect with front-matter variables:

 **`permalink`** _(required)_